GabrielGhe/addressbook-level3/doc/DeveloperGuide.md

 #### Use case: Renaming Tag

+1. User asks AddressBook to list tags
-1. User requests to rename `friends` tag to `buddies` tag
+2. User requests to rename tag x to tag y
-2. AddressBook determines if there is a friends tag
+3. AddressBook determines if there is a tag x
-3. AddressBook finds a `friends` tag and confirms refactor
+4. AddressBook finds a x tag and renames all x tags to the y tag

+**Extensions**

-3. AddressBook doesn't find a `friends` tag and rejects refactor
+3a.
+AddressBook doesn't find a x tag and rejects the rename

 #### Use case: Delete person